dappcamp/ethereum-fullstack-template/README.md

 ## Price Feeds

-The contract present in `templates/contracts/PriceOracle.sol` shows how to fetch price data of ETH with respect to USD on chain in the contract which are required to build DeFi applications.
-It is setup for Kovan test chain.
+The contract present in `template/contracts/PriceOracle.sol` shows how to fetch price data of ETH with respect to USD on chain in the contracts which are required to build DeFi applications.
+It has been setup for Kovan test chain.
 To setup any other pair other than ETH/USD prices or for any other chain, just change the proxy address from the [this list](https://docs.chain.link/docs/ethereum-addresses/)

 To know more on how data feed works --> [Chainlink Data feed Doc](https://docs.chain.link/docs/using-chainlink-reference-contracts/)